BACK

 According to Rocket Mortgage, the average property tax rate in New York is 1.4%.
 This places the state right outside of the top 10 highest average rates in the country.
 Its average annual property tax is around $3,407.29.
 However, it is important to keep in mind that this statistic reflects the average of a lot of data in a populous state with significant geographic and economic diversity.
 Tax rates are likely to vary depending on the value of a home and its location in the state.

-In the first quarter of 2024, 1 in every 1,395 homes in New York experienced a foreclosure filing, according to recent data from ATTOM.
-This is above the national average, and New York is ranked 12th for foreclosure rates nationwide.
+In the January of 2026, 1 in every 4,025 homes in New York experienced a foreclosure filing, according to recent data from ATTOM.
+This is slightly above the national average, and New York is ranked 21st for foreclosure rates nationwide.

 Hottest Local Markets in New York